jeftegoes/AwsOverview/AWS DynamoDB.md

 - Integrated with IAM for security, authorization and administration.
 - Enables event driven programming with DynamoDB Streams.
 - Low cost and auto-scaling capabilities.
+- No maintenance or patching, always available.
 - Standard and Infrequent Access (IA) Table Class.

-# 4. DynamoDB - Basics
+# 4. Details

 - DynamoDB is made of **Tables**.
 - Each table has a **Primary Key** (must be decided at creation time).